charlottegiseleweil/pdm_report/src/03_Litt_review.md

 2. be self-explanatory (including its legend, and possibly the use of storytelling)
 3. tailor to the intended audience.

-#### Aesthetics and layouting
+**Legend**

-TODO: In terms of aesthetics and graphical choices, readibility should always be a priority.
-Some key rules needs to be considered : about color scheme (colorblind safe, intuitive hue(...)
-[Colorbrewer]), but also legend, and ordering (by some properties of data, never alphabetically: a space to express something about the data would be neglected)...
+but also legend, and ordering (by some properties of data, never alphabetically: a space to express something about the data would be neglected)...

 Layouting, selecting apporpriate scales and aspect ratios (there is always trade-offs between showing the zero, or zooming on fluctuations)

-####Colors
-colorblindness simulator online.

-In terms of aesthetics and graphical choices, readibility should always be a priority.
-Some key rules needs to be considered : about color scheme (colorblind safe, intuitive hue(...)
-[Colorbrewer]), but also legend, and ordering (by some properties of data, never alphabetically: a space to express something about the data would be neglected)...
-Layouting, selecting apporpriate scales and aspect ratios (there is always trade-offs between showing the zero, or zooming on fluctuations)

-(TODO ask Ben about his issues w/ colors)
+**Colorscheme**(TODO ask Ben about his issues w/ colors)

 The careful choice of the color scheme is not be neglected.
-Sequential color scheme ought to be chosen when the underlying data shows ranked differences; diverging scheme when dealing with negative and positive differences around a mean or a neutral value; and a categorical scheme for discrete values (such as land cover types).
-(TODO https://tilemill-project.github.io/tilemill/docs/guides/tips-for-color/)
+Sequential color scheme ought to be chosen when the underlying data shows ranked differences; diverging scheme when dealing with negative and positive differences around a mean or a neutral value; and a categorical scheme for discrete values [@tilemill].
 Moreover, many sources suggests to use only a few colors (about 6), while choosing them distinctive, and striving for color harmony.
 Cultural conventions and intuitive hue facilitate fast perception.
 Colorblind and printing safe schemes are prudent.
-Also, the color scale should be normalized, considering which datapoints should appear in different categories.
+Also, the color scale should be normalized, considering which datapoints should appear in different categories. [@Colorbrewer] provides good templates.

-####Zooming
-TODO: magnification, fishe-eye view (Leung and Apperley 94), difocal distortion ...

-#### Tailoring to the audience
-"Interface complexity versus user motivation.
-The success of cartographic interac- tion is contingent upon the relationship between interface complexity and user motivation." [@Roth] todo explore ROTH, R. E., AND HARROWER, M. Addressing map interface usability: Learning from the lakeshore nature preserve interactive map.
-Cartographic Perspectives 60, Spring (2008), 46–66.
+**Interactivity**

+The success of an interactive display results from the appropriate interface complexity for a certain user motivation [@Roth]

 ## Overview of visualization tools